decision-making-mike/sql-postgresql-learning/README.md

 Let me start with TODO 5.
 To remind, I was trying to correctly set the parameters `port` and `cluster_name` in `postgresql.conf`.
 Then I happened to notice that I had two files named `postgresql.conf` on my machine.
 One was from the previous PostgreSQL installation, version 12, and the other was from the current installation, version 17.
 I resolved to get to know how those two parameters and two files relate.

 I was interested in which parameter in which file makes PostgreSQL work, and which not.
 To test, I used the command `psql -U postgresql -c 'select version();'`.
-If this command would had displayed the proper version of PostgreSQL, that is, 17, then I would consider that the combination of parameters and files worked.
+If this command would display the proper version of PostgreSQL, that is, 17, then I would consider that the combination of parameters and files work.
 Otherwise I would not.
 The results are in the table below.

 |17                      |12                      |Result
 |-                       |-                       |-